 Stanley/Stella & SOL'S are the manufacturers of our Gold Star sustainable artwear.
 Stanley/Stella has been ranked among the top 16 leading brands in sourcing sustainable materials by the Textile Exchange, and it is the only B2B brand to appear on the list.
 It has also been awarded "Leader" status by the Fair Wear Foundation.
 Bella + Canvas is the manufacturer of our Silver Star sustainable artwear.

-We partnered with Rainforest Trust because for 33 years it has succeeded in its mission to protect the most threatened tropical forests, saving endangered wildlife through partnerships and community engagement.
+We partnered with Rainforest Trust because for over 30 years it has succeeded in its mission to protect the most threatened tropical forests, saving endangered wildlife through partnerships and community engagement.
 It works around the tropics to strategically buy and protect lands vital for endangered species and indigenous communities, targeting the most threatened tropical habitats that are critical for preventing species extinctions and that are exceptionally rich in biological diversity.

 Our estimated delivery time (EDT) is our prediction of when an order could be delivered to you.
 Learn more about our EDT.